xiaowentianphdgogo/xiaowentianphdgogo.github.io/_pages/about.md

 Previous approaches to operate in the near field provide very focused beams, which can only illuminate a small region around the target user.
 Therefore, this near field beamfocusing configuration is sensitive to location inaccuracy.
 It also increases the initial access time.
 We proposed a beamforming technique that has variable beamwidth by mapping the RIS elements to a tunable spherical surface and tuning the size and center of the surface.

-- Xiaowen Tian, N. Gonzalez-Prelcic, and R. W. Heath Jr, "Variable beamwidth near field codebook design for communications aided by a large scale RIS," in *Proc.
+- Xiaowen Tian, N. Gonzalez-Prelcic, and R. W. Heath Jr, “[Variable beamwidth near field codebook design for communications aided by a large scale RIS](https://ieeexplore-ieee-org.prox.lib.ncsu.edu/document/10437101),” in *Proc.
 IEEE GLOBECOM*, Kuala Lumpur, Malaysia, Dec.
 2023.

 ### Machine Learning-Assisted Codebook Design for Channel Estimation